 Rethink the possibilities

-We have sought input from leading design practices to inform the content of the course.
+We have sought input from leading design practises to inform the content of the course.
 Their continued involvement in co-authoring and co-delivering the course is critical to the strength of the course.

 The course is about introducing beauty into something that is inherently technical.
-Where architecture and engineering meet practice.Graham Morrison Allies and Morrison Architects
+Where architecture and engineering meet practise.Graham Morrison Allies and Morrison Architects

 There is a problem in architecture with a lack of serious research – there is a lot of ‘bad’ science.
 Good research can be used as design evidence to sell architectural values.Alison Brooks Alison Brooks Architects

-Professional practice module should not be about ‘contract administration’, but about ‘design leadership’Dale Sinclair AECOM
+Professional practise module should not be about ‘contract administration’, but about ‘design leadership’Dale Sinclair AECOM

 Graduates need to be able to ‘tune-in’ to people who will be using their buildings.Andy Mytom David Morley Architects